redhat-cop/infra.leapp/README.md

 ansible-galaxy collection install infra.leapp:==1.0.0
 ```

-See [Ansible Using collections](https://docs.ansible.com/ansible/devel/user_guide/collections_using.html) for more details.
+See [Using Ansible collections](https://docs.ansible.com/ansible/devel/user_guide/collections_using.html) for more details.

 ## Release notes